Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

 In this paragraph we refer to (c).
-Let $n:={h_D\over 2}\in{\bf N}$.
-It is easy to check that if $(D,b_D)$ has a lift to ${\rm Spf}(W(k))$ (equivalently to ${\rm Spec}(W(k))$, cf. [11, Lemma 2.4.4]), then $b_M$ modulo $2W(k)$ is alternating.
+We assume that $h_D=2n$ with $n\in {\bf N}^\ast$.
+It is easy to check that if $(D,b_D)$ has a lift to ${\rm Spf}\,W(k)$ (equivalently to ${\rm Spec}\,W(k)$, cf. [29, Ch.
+II, Lem.
+4.16]), then $b_M$ modulo $2W(k)$ is alternating.
 If $b_M$ modulo $2W(k)$ is alternating, then the subgroup scheme of ${\bf GL}_{M/2M}$ that fixes $b_M$ modulo $2W(k)$ is an ${\bf Sp}_{2n}$ group and thus the dimension of the tangent space of ${\got D}_+$ is ${{n(n+1)}\over 2}$.
-This dimension is greater than the dimension ${{n(n-1)}\over 2}$ which is predicted by geometric considerations in characteristic $0$.
-Thus ${\got D}_+$ is not formally smooth over ${\rm Spf}(W(k))$ and moreover the Grothendieck--Messing deformation theory does not provide a good understanding of ${\got D}_+$ (this is specific to characteristic $2$!).
-Thus in the study of good formal subspaces of ${\got D}_+$, one encounters a major difficulty.
-This difficulty splits naturally in three problems (parts) that can be described as follows:
+This dimension is greater than the dimension ${{n(n-1)}\over 2}$ predicted by geometric considerations in characteristic $0$ (on {\it hermitian symmetric domains} of type D III).
+Thus ${\got D}_+$ is not formally smooth over ${\rm Spf}\,W(k)$ and moreover the Grothendieck--Messing deformation theory does not provide a good understanding of ${\got D}_+$ (this is specific to characteristic $2$!).
+Thus, in the study of good formal subspaces of ${\got D}_+$, one encounters a serious difficulty.
+The difficulty splits naturally in three problems (parts) that can be described as follows.

-{\bf (i)} determine if $b_M$ modulo $2W(k)$ is or is not alternating;
+{\bf (i)} Determine if $b_M$ modulo $2W(k)$ is or is not alternating.